User ID Tracking vs Logged In Custom Dimension

 • Individual User Tracking: With User ID tracking, you can track the activity of each individual logged in user separately.
 However, the Logged In custom dimension only allows you to view logged in vs. not logged in visitors as a whole.

-• Setup: To set up User ID tracking, you don’t need to use any MonsterInsights addon whereas to set up Logged In custom dimension, you’ll need to install Custom Dimensions addon.
+• Setup: To set up User ID tracking, you don’t need to use any MonsterInsights addon whereas to set up the Logged In custom dimension, you’ll need to install the Custom Dimensions addon.

-• Finding Report in Google Analytics: You can find the report for User ID tracking only in the User Explorer page in your UA or GA4 property.
-However, with Logged In custom dimension, you can easily create a custom report in your UA property or add an extra column parameter when viewing detailed reports in your GA4 property.
+• Finding Reports in Google Analytics: You can find the report for User ID tracking only in the User Explorer custom report.
+However, with Logged In custom dimension, you can easily add an extra column parameter when viewing detailed reports in your Google Analytics property.

 We hope this guide helped you to learn the differences between User ID tracking and Logged In custom dimension.